renovatebot/renovate/lib/modules/manager/tekton/readme.md

 ### Configuring images in Tekton Tasks

 You can configure the container images that Tekton uses when it runs tasks.
-You may use these attributes to configure images in:
+You may use these attributes to configure images in a:

 1. Task step
 1. Task stepTemplate